August 31, 2015

 Unfortunately, forced-air furnaces lose their efficiency as they near the end of their service life.
-Your furnace will eventually begin to break down, prompting the need to call a trusted heating service to come and repair the furnace.
+Your furnace will eventually begin to break down, prompting the need to call a trusted service to come and repair the furnace in Edmonton.
 Fortunately, forced-air furnaces will exhibit warning signs before they fail:

 Common Furnace Problems